momenifi/methodHub/academic_mobility_propensity_score/readme_tutorial.md

 - Understanding of propensity score matching and its relevance in social science research.
 - Proficiency in using R programming language for propensity score matching analysis.
 - Ability to interpret standardized mean differences (SMDs) and mean differences in matched data.
-- Competence in assessing the impact of academic mobility on research productivity and collaboration indicators using propensity score matching.
+- Competence in assessing the impact of academic mobility on research productivity, received citations, and collaboration indicators using propensity score matching.

 **Concluding Remarks**